- What's changing?

 We are building a new Waste Transfer Station because we need to have the facility to segregate recyclable materials collected from homes and businesses across the county.
 While at the station, material is further sorted and separated before being sent to various facilities for processing.
 The separated materials are baled and stored, and then to someone who will reprocess the material.

-There are several reasons why developing the waste transfer station and changing the waste service will save money:
+There are several reasons why developing the waste transfer station and changing the waste service makes sense, financially:

 Back to top